-It’s important to note that even though individuals may favor one or more Learning Pattern more than another, everyone uses their Learning Patterns together at varying degrees.
-It is more important for you to know that just knowing about the patterns won’t help you.
-You need to make them work for you through the metacognative process–made easier through the Personal Learning Coach.
+It’s important to note that even though individuals may favor one Learning Pattern more than another, everyone uses their Learning Patterns together to varying degrees.
+More importantly, only knowing about the patterns won’t help you.
+You need to understand how to make them work for you through the metacognitive process–made easier through the Personal Learning Coach.

 The person who uses the Sequential pattern on a Use First basis is most comfortable following step-by-step directions and completing assignments from beginning to end without interruption.

 (Example: Miguel drew a picture of a house exactly as he was told, no less and no more and took time to double check his work for neatness.)

 The sequential pattern seeks order and consistency.
 Someone who uses this pattern at a “Use-first” level needs:

 - Clear Directions – I become frustrated when the directions aren’t clear or don’t make sense.